kpshek/mm2pwd/README.md

 position in this last word.
 Thus, if Mega Man has 0 E-Tanks the word is 00001, 1 E-Tank is 00010, 2 E-Tanks is 00100, and so forth.
 Unlike the other words, the 5th word (row A) will thus only ever have a single bit set.

-The E-Tank word (row A) is important in that it encodes bits 1-20 by performing a rotate left operations on bits 1-20 by the number of E-Tanks that Mega Man has.
+The E-Tank word (row A) is important in that it encodes bits 1-20 by performing a [rotate left operation](http://en.wikipedia.org/wiki/Circular_shift) on bits 1-20 by the number of E-Tanks that Mega Man has.
 Thus, if Mega Man has 2 E-Tanks, bits 1-20 are rotated left by 2 positions.
 If Mega Man has 0 E-Tanks, this is effectively a no-op.
 The table above illustrating the bits set for each of the 8 bosses represent the bits prior to the rotate left operation.
 The bits of the E-Tank word are not included in the left rotation.

 ## Algorithm ##